Giniks/python1_Project/0x00-first_project/README.md

 All the projects are crucial and will advance my skills from beginner's level  to advance level.
 Through this project, I've gained valuable hands-on experience in Python programming, honed my problem-solving skills, and laid the foundation for future coding endeavors.

 ## Project Description
 - This is my first ever python project I did with 100 days of python coding.
-This is basically welcome pack to users of band name generator, where i asked the userd to input their cities and pet names to generate a band name.
-I also store these functions in a variable to be able to modify, call back, and add the function in another function like the print function.
+This is basically welcome pack to users of band name generator, where i asked the users to input their cities and pet names to generate their band names.
+I also stored these functions in some variables to be able to modify, call back, and add these functions in another function like the print function.

 ## Technologies Used
 - **Programming Language:** Python [Version 3.8]